 HOW IT ALL STARTED

 The story of 2b design started when the French designer Benedicte de Vanssay de Blavous Moubarak moved with her husband Raja and their children to Beirut, Lebanon after years of living in different countries.
 In Lebanon, Benedicte became immediately drawn to the unique style of traditional 18th and 19th century Levantine houses inspired by Venetian, French and Ottoman architecture.
-The massive destruction due to conflict and unchecked real estate development took its toll on the architectural heritage with very few traditional houses left standing.
+The massive destruction of old structures mostly due to unchecked real estate development and to a lesser extent to conflict took its toll on the architectural heritage with very few traditional houses left standing.

 Benedicte's desire to rescue a disappearing heritage was the spark that started the project.
 She decided to travel the country's towns and villages in search of discarded old wrought iron balustrades, railings, window frames and other pieces of architectural salvage which at best would have ended up melted down into car parts.